vars1ty/HybridBar/README.md

 `HYBRID_CONFIG` = `name.json` : Locates the config inside the HybridBar config path, then uses it for the rest of the bars session.

 ## Background Updates
-Hybrid automatically performs background updates for dynamic labels/tooltips and Cava widgets.

-The rate for updating labels is read from the labels `update_rate` key (u64).

-It's worth noting that low update-rates may lead to performance decreases, the value specified is in **milliseconds**.
+Hybrid has background-loops running for **dynamic** content, aka:
+- Widgets that have a property like `command` or `tooltip_command` set;
+- Your script (if any), assuming it has the `tick` function present;
+- The Cava widget, otherwise it can't fetch new Cava data and display it

 # Build dependencies
 1. rust
 2. gtk-layer-shell
 3. gtk3
-4. a compositor that supports layer-shells
+4. A compositor that supports layer-shells
    - This excludes GNOME.
 KDE, Hyprland and Sway have been confirmed working.

 ## Installation